sbg/Mitty/Readme.md

   out.csv \
   --title "Demo P/R plot parametrized by variant size" \
-  --region-label "HG002_GIAB" \  # full name of high confidence region if desired --max-size 1000 \
+  --region-label "HG002_GIAB" \  # full name of high confidence region if desired --max-size 50 \
-  --plot-bin-size 20 \
+  --plot-bin-size 5 \
   --fig-file pr.size.pdf
 ```

-This invocation will process evcf.in.vcf.gz, write the results as a comma separated file (out.csv) and also plot them
+This invocation will process `evcf.in.vcf.gz`, write the results as a comma separated file (`out.csv`) and also plot them
-in pr.size.pdf.
-The program will check variants from 1000bp deletions to 1000bp insertions, putting them into 20bp size
+in `pr.size.pdf`.
+The program will check variants from 50bp deletions to 50bp insertions, putting them into 5bp size
 bins.
 SNPs are always counted and placed in their own spearate bin.
 Since we have supplied a region-label,
 only variants scored in that region will be processed.